Part 1: Ministerial code of ethics

 Relations with other governments

 9.11 Ministers should remember the importance of sending to the First Minister a note of the salient points of any discussions which they may have with representatives of foreign or Commonwealth countries or regions.
 This applies to informal discussions as well as those held in the course of official business.
-The note should be copied to IRD which will ensure that the Foreign and Commonwealth Office are briefed as appropriate.
-Ministers should note that this equally applies if such contacts are made while on holiday in the country concerned (and if Ministers intend making such contact, they must seek the views of the First Minister before travelling).
+The note should be copied to IR&T which will ensure that the Foreign, Commonwealth & Development Office are briefed as appropriate.
+Ministers should note that this equally applies if such contacts are made while on holiday in the country concerned (and if ministers intend making such contact, they must seek the views of the First Minister before travelling).

 Visits by Commonwealth or foreign ministers

-9.12 Ministers should consult the First Minister before extending invitations to Ministers in other national or regional governments to pay official visits to Wales.
-Relevant officials should also inform IRD about all visits, which become known to them, whether private or official, by ministers in other governments or by any other person of equivalent status.
-It will be for the First Minister to decide whether to consult the Foreign and Commonwealth Office before inviting ministers from foreign and commonwealth countries to Wales.
+9.12 Ministers should consult the First Minister before extending invitations to ministers in other national or regional governments to pay official visits to Wales.
+Relevant officials should also inform IR&T about all visits, which become known to them, whether private or official, by ministers in other governments or by any other person of equivalent status.
+It will be for the First Minister to decide whether to consult the Foreign, Commonwealth & Development Office before inviting ministers from foreign and commonwealth countries to Wales.

 9.13 Whether at home or overseas, ministers should not overlook the possible foreign policy implications of such day-to-day matters as offering hospitality to overseas political figures visiting this country, accepting social commitments of a similar kind, giving public support for petitions, open letters, etc. Such actions may be construed as significant by foreign observers even where the nature of the contact is informal.
-In any case of doubt ministers should ask IRD to consult the Foreign and Commonwealth Office before making any commitment.
-In addition the Foreign and Commonwealth Office should be consulted whenever a minister, in his or her formal ministerial capacity, intends to make a speech touching on matters affecting foreign and Commonwealth affairs.
+In any case of doubt Ministers should ask IR&T to consult the Foreign, Commonwealth & Development Office before making any commitment.
+In addition the Foreign, Commonwealth & Development Office should be consulted whenever a minister, in his or her formal Ministerial capacity, intends to make a speech touching on matters affecting foreign and Commonwealth affairs.

-9.14 If it is thought that a minister may need to provide hospitality while overseas, the advice of IRD should be sought, who will consider whether the Foreign and Commonwealth Office should be consulted, both on the desirability and on the form of such entertainment.
+9.14 If it is thought that a minister may need to provide hospitality while overseas, the advice of IR&T should be sought, who will consider whether the Foreign, Commonwealth & Development Office should be consulted, both on the desirability and on the form of such entertainment.

 Ministers recalled from abroad

-9.15 If a minister is abroad with permission and is called home for Welsh Government or Assembly reasons - including to vote - the cost of the extra journey back and forth may be met by public funds.
+9.15 If a minister is abroad with permission and is called home for Welsh Government or Senedd reasons, including to vote, the cost of the extra journey back and forth may be met by public funds.

 Ministers’ visits within the United Kingdom

-9.17 It is the custom for a Minister when preparing to make a visit of a public nature within Wales to inform the Assembly Members for the region, the Assembly constituency Member and the MP for the area.
+9.17 It is the custom for a minister when preparing to make a visit of a public nature within Wales to inform the Members of the Senedd for the region, the Senedd constituency Member and the MP for the area.
 Special care should be taken not to overlook this courtesy.
-Ministers cannot invite AMs or MPs to accompany them to functions organised by a third party, but adequate notice to the relevant AMs or MP will enable them to ensure that they have an opportunity to request invitations from local organisers to functions of an official nature, should they wish to attend.
+Ministers cannot invite MSs or MPs to accompany them to functions organised by a third party, but adequate notice to the relevant MSs or MP will enable them to ensure that they have an opportunity to request invitations from local organisers to functions of an official nature, should they wish to attend.
 Similar information should be provided when ministers are visiting other parts of the UK, including to the relevant Members of the Scottish Parliament or Northern Ireland Assembly.

 Expenses on travel and subsistence